 All children deserve to be protected from harm.
 The health of our children is only possible when each and every one is protected.
 And yet, far too many children and families have had their rights violated while seeking asylum in the United States.

-Here are some ways that you can become and stay involved in the call to help vulernable children at the U.S. Southern Border:
+Here are three ways that you can get involved in the call to help vulnerable children at the U.S. Southern Border:

 As children’s rights continue to be violated at the border, Save the Children cannot and will not remain silent.

 Influx facilities used to house migrant children upon their arrival to the U.S. are no places for a child.
 Some facilities that hold unaccompanied children are overcrowded and may lack access to adequate hygiene, legal and health services, putting children at risk of harm.

 Save the Children is helping meet the urgent needs of children and families by providing cash and critical supplies to a network of more than 35 shelters and social service agencies, and we are advocating for children’s rights, humane treatment and care.

 Together with our advocacy partner, Save the Children Action Network (SCAN), we have mobilized our advocates to write more than half-a-million messages to the Administration and Congress, speaking out against violations of children’s rights at the border.
 Our work will continue as long as children’s rights aren’t fully realized or protected.

 3. Support Our Work for Migrant Children at the U.S.-Mexico Border

 Save the Children does not choose sides – we choose children and will always work to uphold and protect their rights in any crisis or circumstance.
 Here are 3 ways you can help migrant children and families at the U.S. Southern Border: